quant-maker/sol-max/README.md

 ## 3. Run the Server

-To start the server using command:
+To start the server use this command:

 `node server.js`